NsdHSO/liburg/libs/ngx-liburg-frame-side/README.md

 # ngx-liburg-frame-side

 A flexible Angular layout framework component that provides a customizable application frame with side navigation, drawer support, and routing integration.
-Current version: 19.0.13
+Compatible with Angular 15+.
+Current version: 15.0.0

 ## Overview